phyleria/wth-write-a-thon/editions/01-chimoney/CONTRIBUTING.md

 ## Who can participate?

-To take part in this challenge, you **must be a member of the WriteTech Hub community**.
+To take part in this challenge, you **must be a member of the Chimoney community**.
-If you're not yet a member, please join here: [https://writetechhub.org/community](https://writetechhub.org/community)
+If you're not yet a member, please join here: [https://discord.com/invite/TsyKnzT4qV](https://discord.com/invite/TsyKnzT4qV)

-Once registered, you’ll get access to our Slack workspace where we’ll share:
+Once you join the Discord community, you’ll get access to:
+- Challenge updates and announcements
-- Update and resources
+- Helpful resources
-- Support during the challenge
+- Technical support during the challenge

+We recommend also joining the [WriteTech Hub community](https://writetechhub.org/community).
+Being part of WriteTech Hub connects you with other technical writers, peer reviewers, and additional writing resources to help you excel in the challenge.

 ## What you’ll be submitting